What Happened On This Day August 19 In F1 History?

 Hülkenberg began his Formula One journey with Williams in 2010 and has since driven for Sauber, Force India, Renault, Racing Point, Aston Martin, and Haas.

-He is set to drive at Sauber again for the 2025 season, ahead of the team’s change to the works Audi team in 2026.
+He is set to drive at Sauber again for the 2025 season, ahead of the team’s change to the works Audi team for the 2026 F1 World Championship.

 2001